HomeSite Map

 Sometime in 2019, George Martin's son Giles Martin, along with engineer Sam Okell, returned to the master tape of "Old Brown Shoe" to create a stereo mix of "take two" for inclusion on various 50th Anniversary editions of "Abbey Road."

 Giles Martin was then given the task in 2023 of creating a "demix remix" of "Old Brown Shoe" for inclusion on the 50th Anniversary edition of the compilation album "The Beatles / 1967 - 1970" (aka "The Blue Album").
 With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
-Apart from a couple lead guitar lines not being faded up where they originally were, this new mix is arguably the most vibrant and satisfying version of the song to date, Ringo's drums being impressively more in the foreground.
+Apart from a couple lead guitar lines not being faded up where they originally were, and John and Paul's screams during the solo section of the song not being faded down on track five, this new mix is arguably the most vibrant and satisfying version of the song to date, Ringo's drums being impressively more in the foreground.

 George then recorded a live rendition of “Old Brown Shoe” during his brief tour of Japan in December 1991.
 His buddy Eric Clapton plays his distictive guitar riff and solo, while famous percussionist Ray Cooper bangs away on tambourine in the background.
 This vibrant performance appears on the 1992 release “Live In Japan.”